ppoojariconfluent/real-time-insurance/README.md

     TIMESTAMP='EVENT_TIMESTAMP'
 );
  ```
+Using the above stream you can create desired downstream accordingly to get the results.

 4. Use the following statement to query `demo_car_stream ` stream to ensure it's being populated correctly.

    ```